UnionOfRAD/lithium/README.md

 ### You asked for a better framework.
 Here it is.

-li₃ is fast, flexible and the most RAD development framework for PHP.
+li₃ is the fast, flexible and the most RAD development framework for PHP.

 ### A framework of firsts